ngParty/ng-metadata/docs/recipes/startup-logic.md

 ## Configuration/Routing

-> try to not to use `config` api, because there is no equivalent in Angular 2
+> try not to use `config` api, because there is no equivalent in Angular 2
 > use it only for routes/states definition

 **ES5**